chisumo2016/renting-office-app/reservation.md

 [X]Read request input from the validator
-[X] You cannot make a reservation on a pending or a hidden office [X]Test you can make a reservation starting next day but cannot make one on same day [] Email user and Host when a reservation is make
-[] Email user and Host on reservation start day
+[X] You cannot make a reservation on a pending or a hidden office [X]Test you can make a reservation starting next day but cannot make one on same day [X] Email user and Host when a reservation is make  (make:notification NewUserReservation) [] Email user and Host on reservation start day
 [] Generate WIFI password for new reservations (store encrypted)